 Clyde made a covenant with his leadership team that changed the course of his life.

 “It was 1994, and I was a new believer,” says Clyde.
 “I thought it was important for me to step out and take a new challenge.
 So, I went on a men’s retreat with our leadership team.
 The facilitators there challenged us to start an accountability group.
 We did, and we have met every month since 1996.
 We invest in each other.
 And we have been able to use our company for the Lord.
 Overall, I would say the most important thing for me, besides marrying my wife and meeting Jesus, has been accountability with these four other men from Learfield.”

 A Tax-Smart Team

 Eventually, it was these four close friends who presented Clyde with the opportunity for a buy-out.
 “In 2006, I had the opportunity to sell 40 percent of the business,” says Clyde.
 One of his friends recommended the National Christian Foundation.

 So, Clyde teamed up with NCF to give part of his business.
 Clyde explains, “I gave them a lot of stock in Learfield.
-Then, when the sale happened, they were the recipient of all that cash, and that went in our Giving Fund, so we could give that money away later.”
-Clyde’s wife, Sue, adds, “I think the Giving Fund is wonderful because it gives us an opportunity to have that money available when something comes up.
+Then, when the sale happened, they were the recipient of all that cash, and that went in our Cornerstone Fund, so we could give that money away later.”
+Clyde’s wife, Sue, adds, “I think the Cornerstone Fund is wonderful because it gives us an opportunity to have that money available when something comes up.
 We don’t feel like we’re pulling it out of the checkbook.
 It’s a good vehicle to be able to give to causes or whatever we feel the need to give to, and know that money is available.”

 Giving on Principle